Skip to main content

 • Silver / Python

-My Pilot Metropolitan Fountain Pen (Fine Point) arrived from Amazon and its a beautiful writing instrument.
-The online reviews were largely accurate in describing this as an excellent starter pen and indeed the immediate sense of quality could be felt just by holding it.
+My Pilot Metropolitan Fountain Pen (Fine Point) arrived from Amazon, and it is a beautiful writing instrument.
+The online reviews accurately describe it as an excellent starter pen.
+The immediate sense of quality is apparent just by holding it.
+There is a certain weight and heft that exudes quality, making the overall look and feel best experienced through actual use.
+For $13, this is a phenomenal deal.

 One Month Review

-Update 12/31/17
+Update (12/31/17)

 Comments